projectara/greybus-spec/source/device_class.rst

 Greybus Vibrator Off Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Vibrator off operation allows the AP to request the vibrator be turned off as soon as possible.
+The Greybus Vibrator off operation allows the AP Module to request the vibrator be turned off as soon as possible.

 Greybus Vibrator Off Request